Mila J: 2014–present: Return to music, M.I.L.A & full-length LP

 Once again billing herself as Mila J, she released her first single, "Smoke, Drink, Break-Up", with the music video premiering on BET's 106 & Park.
 The single peaked at #33 on the Billboard R&B/Hip-Hop Airplay chart.
 On May 28, she performed the song at BET's 106 & Park.
 After the lead single release, she was featured on Trey Songz's Trigga on the song "Disrespectful" and several other projects.
 She was working on the album M.I.L.A., which stands for Made In Los Angeles.
 She said the album will have a 1990s vibe and contains a lot of relationship-based songs such as "Pain in My Heart" and "Times Like These".
 B.o.B, Ty Dolla Sign, Problem are some of the features mentioned on this project.
 On August 27, she premiered the lyric video of her second single, "My Main", produced by DJ Mustard and featuring Ty Dolla $ign, on her YouTube channel.

 In 2015, Mila was featured on Jodeci's album The Past, The Present, The Future with a track titled "Body Parts".
 Mila collaborated with duo BC KINGDOM on their joint EP PRESS START, experimenting with sounds unlike her previous work.
 Her stage name briefly changed to MILA.
 Critics called the EP "melancholically dark and edgy" and a "Summer's love jam" for the fans.
 On June 10, she reverted her stage name back to Mila J and premiered a new single, "FreakNic", off her upcoming untitled debut full-length LP.
 She released her second mixtape, The Waiting Game, on November 12, 2015.
 In 2016, Mila was featured on the songs "Don't Get No Betta" with Timbaland, "Me and You", "TBH", "Bad Girls Club" with Honey Cocaine and Dawn Richard, and a cover of Prince's "Erotic City".

 In early 2017, Mila left Motown record label and became independent.
-On April 7, 2017, she released her 13-track debut album, "Dopamine".
+On April 7, 2017, she released her 13-track debut album, Dopamine.

 Influences

 Mila has cited Janet Jackson as her main inspiration.
 "I just love how she entertains", Mila said of Jackson.
 "You go to her shows, she's gon' have a million dancers—lights, camera, action.
 It was just cool to see a female dancing and singing."
-Mýa and Brandy are also huge inspirations to Mila.
+Mýa, Brandy, Prince and TLC are also huge inspirations to Mila.